McLaren drivers take pay cut amid cost-cutting measures

-There is still hope the season can resume at a later date with F1 CEO Chase Carey optimistically aiming for a calendar of 15-18 races.
-AFP BS BS.
+There is still hope the season can resume at a later date with F1 CEO Chase Carey optimistically aiming for a calendar of 15-18 races..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)